Jasleen-05/Early-Disease-Detection/README.md

 ## 🚀 Features

 * Predict heart disease based on health indicators.
-* Classify individuals as high-risk or low-risk for heart disease.
 * Provide actionable insights for early intervention.

 ## 🛠️ Tech Stack